Country code – NL

 Shareholders – A BV may be incorporated by one or more natural persons or legal entities, residents or non-residents.
 Details of the shareholders are disclosed publicly.

 Directors – A BV must have at least one director.
 Tax substance rules require that at least 50% of the board consist of Dutch tax resident directors.

 Secretary – The company may appoint a secretary, but it is not mandatory.

-Registered Address – A company must have a registered office in Netherlands.
+Registered Address – A company must have a registered office in the Netherlands.

-General Meeting – A BV is required to hold annual meeting of shareholders to vote on certain items, such as appointment of directors and adoption of annual accounts.
-AGM may be held held outside the Netherlands.
+General Meeting – A BV is required to hold an annual meeting of shareholders to vote on certain items, such as the appointment of directors and adoption of annual accounts.
+AGM may be held outside the Netherlands.

 Electronic Signature – Permitted.

 Re-domiciliation – Inward/outward re-domiciliation is usually not allowed.
 An exemption applies to the Societas Europeae (European Limited Liability Companies) which in some cases can change their legal seat to the Netherlands.

 Compliance – A BV has to draft and file its annual reports and accounts with the Chamber of Commerce and file a tax return annually with the Tax and Customs Administration (Belastingdienst).